Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 😱Petty Theft

-Petty theft is a problem in big cities and tourist hot spots all over the world.
-When you are in a new area you can easily be distracted, making it easier for someone to steal from you.
+Petty theft is a problem in big cities and tourist hotspots around the world.
+When you are in a new area, you can easily be distracted, making it easier for someone to steal from you.

 Plus, people often get ‘vacation brain’ and do things like leave phones or cameras on tables in restaurants, or leave valuables in an unlocked rental car.